Excitement as Abuja All Stars Tournament Begins

 The chairman of the local organizing committee, Patrick Bassey, emphasized the tournament’s mission to provide a platform for interfacing and networking while encouraging families and friends to come out and enjoy high-quality football.

-In other matchday one results played on Saturday, Corporate Kickers Sports Club lost to Jabi All Stars 1-0, UATH All Stars edged out Nyanya All Stars 2-1, MC Steve overcame Lugbe All Stars 2-1, Gwagwalada All Stars secured a narrow 1-0 win over USF, and Likeminds All Stars played to a goalless draw with Capital Sportive Sports Club.
+In another matchday one results played on Saturday, Corporate Kickers Sports Club lost to Jabi All Stars 1-0, UATH All-Stars edged out Nyanya All Stars 2-1, MC Steve overcame Lugbe All Stars 2-1, Gwagwalada All Stars secured a narrow 1-0 win over USF, and Likeminds All-Stars played to a goalless draw with Capital Sportive Sports Club.

 On Sunday, Nurudeen Veterans, Ex-Professionals, Karu, and Kuje All Stars all secured victories, setting the stage for intense competition in the fourth edition of the Abuja All Stars Veterans Tournament.